DimaEnotoff/FriendlyCLP/Readme.md

 private readonly StringArgument Country;
 ```

-`defaultValue` is not checked for validity and in case an invalid value is provided, omitting the argument will cause parsing or validation error.
+`defaultValue` is not checked for validity, and in case an invalid value is provided, omitting the argument will cause a parsing or validation error.

 Example of a wrong default value leading to an error on argument omission:
 ```C#